Frequently Asked Questions

 Is there an app that can identify movies?

-Can I find a movie by a quote or dialogue?
+Can I search for a movie by its soundtrack or music?

-How can I help Find This Movie identify my film?
+How can I contact Find This Movie for help?